whisthq/whist/protocol/README.md

 If you're having trouble compiling, make sure that you installed all the necessary dependencies.
 If you still have issues, try deleting the CmakeCache or start from a fresh repository.

+#### Ccache

+Ccache is a tool which can help speed up subsequent builds by storing caches of previous builds.
+You can insteall it with your package manager (i.e. `brew install ccache`).
+Once CCache is installed, you'll want to configure it.
+The minimal configuration you will want to perform is `ccache -M [size]`.
+This changes your cache from the default size of 5 GB to whatever size you want.
+My disk is mostly empty, so I picked 100 GB.
+Pick a size that won't fill up your entire disk.

+You can then us `ccache -sv` to get statistics about your cache and its location, and `ccache -c` to clear the cache.
+To use Ccache, simply add `-D USE_CCACHE=ON` to your Cmake command (i.e. `cmake -S . -B build -D USE_CCACHE=ON`).

 ### Running the Protocol

 From the build directory (usually `/build`), you can simply run: